tropy/docs/beginning/metadata.md

 3. Pay attention to the purpose of each category/field.

 ## Metadata & Tropy Templates

-What follows is a brief explanation of the fields used in the three default templates that are included with Tropy.
+What follows is a brief explanation of the fields used in two of the default templates that are included with Tropy.
+Tropy also ships with a neutral Dublin Core template, which retains the Dublin Core labels.
+In the template list, you'll see Tropy Photo and Tropy Photo Selection as well.
+While you can create additional templates for the photo and selection level, we recommend leaving the default photo and selection templates as default and doing your heavy metadata work on the item level.

-### Archives Generic
+### Tropy Generic

 Incorporating widely used forms of archival organization \(box, folder, identifier\) and basic features of research material \(author, date, type of source\), this template is intended to provide a framework that applies to many kinds of research.
 Additional fields can be added to customize the template to include characteristics of specific collections.
 At present you can only use each property once in a template.

 #### Title

 _Title_ is the name of the source.
 Documents such as books, pamphlets, and even memos have obvious titles that can be recorded in this field.
 Best practice for metadata suggests that you consider including more than just such a title, and use this field for a short description of the document that provides the essential information about it.